amalrajan/learncpp-download/README.md

 #### Install these dependencies

-1. Python 3.10.12.
+1. Python 3.10.12

 2. wkhtmltopdf
   - Debian based: `sudo apt install wkhtmltopdf`
   - macOS: `brew install Caskroom/cask/wkhtmltopdf`
-  - Windows: `choco install wkhtmltopdf` (or simply download it the old fashioned way)
+  - Windows: `choco install wkhtmltopdf` (or simply download it the old fashioned way).
+I wouldn't recommend using Windows, as the fonts are a bit weird.
+Unless of course, you have a thing for weird stuff.

 #### Run it